aspose-pdf-cloud/aspose-pdf-cloud-swift/README.md

 [**CryptoAlgorithm**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/CryptoAlgorithm.md) | Represent type of cryptographic algorithm that used in encryption/decryption routines.
 [**DiscUsage**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/DiscUsage.md) | Class for disc space information.
 [**DocFormat**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/DocFormat.md) | Allows to specify .doc or .docx file format.
+[**DocMDPAccessPermissionType**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/DocMDPAccessPermissionType.md) | The access permissions granted for this document.
+Valid values are: 1 - No changes to the document are permitted; any change to the document invalidates the signature.
+2 - Permitted changes are filling in forms, instantiating page templates, and signing; other changes invalidate the signature.
+3 - Permitted changes are the same as for 2, as well as annotation creation, deletion, and modification; other changes invalidate the signature.
 [**DocRecognitionMode**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/DocRecognitionMode.md) | Allows to control how a PDF document is converted into a word processing document.
 [**Document**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/Document.md) | Represents document DTO.
 [**DocumentPageResponse**](https://github.com/aspose-pdf-cloud/aspose-pdf-cloud-swift/tree/master/docs/DocumentPageResponse.md) | Represents response containing single page info